-This publication and the accompanying video are based upon work supported by the U.S. Department of Education (Grant #P333A020044) and the National Science Foundation (NSF Grant #9550003), as well as updated with funding from NSF (Award #2118453).
+This publication and the accompanying video are based upon work supported by the U.S. Department of Education (Grant #P333A020044) and the National Science Foundation (Grant #9550003).
 Any questions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the federal government.

-Copyright © 2024, 2017, 2012, 2009, 2007, 2005, 2003, 2001, 1995, University of Washington.
+Copyright © 2012, 2010, 2009, 2008, 2007, 2005, 2003, 2001, 1995, University of Washington.
 Permission is granted to copy these materials for educational, noncommercial purposes provided the source is acknowledged.